pguyot/arm-runner-action/README.md

 - prepare images that are ready to run on Raspberry Pi and other ARM embedded devices.

+This action works with both 32 bits (arm) and 64 bits (aarch64) images.

 ## Usage

 Minimal usage is as follows: